John Fautenberry: Early life

-Born on July 4, 1963 in New London, Connecticut, Fautenberry was the illegitimate son of a Navy seaman.
+Born on July 4, 1963, in New London, Connecticut, Fautenberry's father was a former Marine and former police officer.
+Fautenberry's parents divorced shortly after John's sister was born.
 Rejected by his father and grandparents, young John was placed in the care of his mother, who went on to marry twice more.
 He was ignored by his stepfathers, suffering beatings for the smallest of mistakes, once for confusing a potato salad with tomato salad.
 According to Fautenberry, he would use an imaginary hammer to nail his and his sister's blankets to the beds, in an effort to not get taken away by malicious forces.
-The family often changed residences, shifting between Ohio and Hawaii before moving to North Kingstown, Rhode Island in 1983.
-By that time, Fautenberry had already had run-ins with the law: he had stolen a 1968 Chrysler in Atlanta, but was later captured in Heflin, Alabama after leaving a gas station without paying for gas.
+The family often changed residences, shifting between Ohio and Hawaii before moving to North Kingstown, Rhode Island, in 1983.
+By that time, Fautenberry had already had run-ins with the law: he had stolen a 1968 Chrysler in Atlanta, but was later captured in Heflin, Alabama, after leaving a gas station without paying for gas.

-In 1985, his mother died of cancer, leading Fautenberry to become even more disillusioned and untrustworthy of people, with him developing a growing addiction to drugs and alcohol.
+In 1985, his mother died of cancer, leading Fautenberry to become even more disillusioned and untrusting of people, with him developing a growing addiction to drugs and alcohol.
 In order to support himself, he held several short-term jobs as a long-haul trucker, travelling all across the United States, but was often fired for poor performance and negligence.
 By the time his murders began, he acquired several more convictions for minor offenses, including carrying a concealed weapon in Ohio and a public disturbance charge in Ledyard, Connecticut.

+With the help of his birth father he moved to Portland Oregon in 1986.
+Shortly after arriving in Portland John Jr's father moved out of the house, taking John Jr's two half brothers to southern Oregon.
+At that time, John Jr. started having an affair with his stepmother, Olivia Herndon.
+John Sr. and Olivia finally divorced; John Jr. and Olivia continued their relationship for many years.
+While they never married, they were together for nearly 15 years, even while he was incarcerated.